logicahealth/sandbox-community-edition/README.md

 If you run the `check-ports.sh` shell script… you will see no output once the containers are stopped.

-Running `docker-compose ps` will show something like the following:
+Running `docker compose ps` will show something like the following:
 ```
                       Name                                    Command                State     Ports
 ----------------------------------------------------------------------------------------------------